War and soaring prices take toll on Southeast Europe's listed companies

 Labour remains an issue for many countries in Central and Southeast Europe.
 Croatian companies have long struggled to find seasonal tourism and construction workers.
 Delač highlighted the workforce as another challenge especially for tourism, IT and construction companies in the country.

-Bakshi also singled out the labour market, saying it shrank further in recent years in terms of skilled workforce.
+Bakshi also singled out the labour market, saying it had shrunk further in recent years in terms of skilled workforce.
 The company responded wth a successful recruitment drive within Croatia, as well as seeking foreign workers, predominantly from the Philippines, Ukraine, North Macedonia, Serbia, Bosnia & Herzegovina and Indonesia.
 However, Bakshi added, international recruitment adds to the labour costs, for example through commissions, travel, housing and food.

-Another major tourism company Valamar Rivera said in its presentation that retention of existing employees and attracting new ones are among its main needs.
+Another major tourism company Valamar Rivera, said in its presentation that retention of existing employees and attracting new ones are among its main needs.
 It warned of an increase of around 14% in the salaries for occupations such as chefs, waiters and receptionists.

 Span’s Keča Vidović said securing talent is the main obstacle to the company’s growth.
 “To grow more we have to employ more.
 We are importing people from Asia, employing as many as we can.
 Our growth would be much bigger if more resources were available,” Keča Vidović said.